 - File First – If possible, you should always file a divorce first.
 It gives you no procedural advantages in most cases absent some cause for concern regarding abuse or other immediate health or welfare concern of the parties or their children.
 But in filing first you can often protect assets before the other side is able to move or conceal, catch the other side off guard and not prepared to defend themselves, and by obtaining important information prior to your spouse learning of the divorce, just to name a few.

-If you or a loved one is contemplating divorce now or in the future, come speak to attorney Sam Dixon today.
-We regularly handle divorce matter throughout Alabama and in Birmingham where we are centrally located just a couple miles from the courthouse.
+If you or a loved one is contemplating divorce now or in the future, come speak to divorce attorney Sam Dixon today.
+We regularly handle divorce matters in central Alabama including Jefferson County, Shelby County, St. Clair County and other surrounding areas.
 We represent clients in divorce matters, child-custody, visitation, child-support, custody modifications, alimony, and much more.
-Please contact Mr. Dixon at 205-414-7425.
-Our office address is conveniently provided below:
+Please contact Dixon Law Firm at 205-616-8896.